 Make it a habit to get in at least a half-cup (or one serving) of legumes (particularly pulses) most days of the week.
 You can enjoy them all in one meal or throughout the day—say a scoop at lunch and another with dinner.
 Pulses are so versatile that you can even mix them into sweet treats for an extra fiber and protein boost.
 Ever heard of black bean brownies or chickpea cookie dough?
 Scan the pasta aisles at your local grocery stores and you’ll notice a wide range of legume-based pastas popping up—from chickpea rotini to edamame fettucine, and more!

 Nosh on a handful of nuts for your snacks

 Nuts were once considered high-fat villains, the consumption of which would be a sure-fire recipe for weight gain.
 Nuts are indeed rich in fat and therefore calorically dense, so the logic makes sense at face value.
 But nuts have been shown to be incredibly satiating, thanks in large part to their plant protein and fiber content.
 Numerous studies have found that consumption of nuts can suppress hunger and decrease subsequent food intake, therefore offsetting some of their calories.

 Plus, studies have estimated that up to 20 percent of the calories in nuts aren’t even absorbed because of how the fat in them is stored in their cell walls, which don’t easily break down during digestion.
 You can rest assured; the weight of the evidence does not indicate that nuts pose a threat to your waistline.
-In fact, noshing on them regularly may make you less likely to gain weight.
+In fact, noshing on an ounce or so regularly may make you less likely to gain weight.